The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with

 \subsection{The analysis in this paper}

-Because of the above discussions based on a one to one comparison, we follow in this current paper two approaches: the first one is to show the distribution of the sample to study the population as a whole, shown in the left and middle panels of Fig. \ref{fig:XvO} and the second approach is to perform a one to one analysis in which we show the plot of $T_{X}$ vs $T_{opt}$ to highlight the coincidence of the breaks in Fig. \ref{Tacomparison}.
+Because the above discussions are based on a one-to-one comparison, we follow two approaches in this work: the first one is to show the distribution of the sample to study the population as a whole, shown in the left and middle panels of Fig. \ref{fig:XvO}, and the second approach is to perform a one-to-one analysis in which we show the plot of $T_{X}$ vs $T_\text{opt}$ to highlight the coincidence of the breaks in Fig. \ref{Tacomparison}.